awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 + 2 x `m4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a
 + 1 x `m4.2xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1b
 + 2 x `c4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a
-+ 1x `c4.2xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1b
++ 1 x `c4.2xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1b
 Another customer is running the following On\-Demand Instances in account B—a linked account:
 + 2 x `m4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a
 You purchase the following regional Reserved Instances in account A:
 + 4 x `m4.xlarge` Linux, default tenancy Reserved Instances in Region us\-east\-1
 + 2 x `c4.xlarge` Linux, default tenancy Reserved Instances in Region us\-east\-1
 The regional Reserved Instance benefits are applied in the following way:
-+ The discount of the four `m4.xlarge` Reserved Instances is used by the two `m4.xlarge` instances in account A and the `m4.2xlarge` instance in account A\.
++ The discount of the four `m4.xlarge` Reserved Instances is used by the two `m4.xlarge` instances and the single `m4.2xlarge` instance in account A \(purchasing account\)\.
 All three instances match the attributes \(instance family, Region, platform, tenancy\)\.
-There is no capacity reservation\.
+The discount is applied to instances in the purchasing account \(account A\) first, even though account B \(linked account\) has two `m4.xlarge` that also match the Reserved Instances\.
+There is no capacity reservation because the Reserved Instances are regional Reserved Instances\.
 + The discount of the two `c4.xlarge` Reserved Instances applies to the two `c4.xlarge` instances, because they are a smaller instance size than the `c4.2xlarge` instance\.
-There is no capacity reservation\.
+There is no capacity reservation because the Reserved Instances are regional Reserved Instances\.

 **Example Scenario 3: Zonal Reserved Instances in a Linked Account**
 In general, Reserved Instances that are owned by an account are applied first to usage in that account\.
 However, if there are qualifying, unused Reserved Instances for a specific Availability Zone \(zonal Reserved Instances\) in other accounts in the organization, they are applied to the account before regional Reserved Instances owned by the account\.
 This is done to ensure maximum Reserved Instance utilization and a lower bill\.
 For billing purposes, all the accounts in the organization are treated as one account\.
 The following example may help explain this\.